VinawoodVinawood *

 What Is Phenolic Plywood?
 (UK Definition)

 For a broader overview of phenolic plywood properties and global product variants, see our guide to phenolic plywood properties.
+For the side-by-side comparison of the two core glue classes, see melamine vs phenolic film-faced plywood.

 Why UK Contractors Specify Phenolic Plywood